PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-12-31-coreweekly-week51.md

  - core-weekly
 ---

-This edition of the Core Weekly report highlights changes in PrestaShop core codebase during last two weeks, from Monday 21st to Sunday 28th of December.
+This edition of the Core Weekly report highlights changes in PrestaShop core codebase during the last two weeks, from Monday 21st to Sunday 28th of December.

 ## Milestones